cylnlp/AdaPrompt/README.md

     <img src="./framework.png" width="666" alt="method">
 </p>

+AdaPrompt aims to improve the model performance when using small language models (such as BERT) for prompt learning in a low-resource setting.
+The main idea is to adapt a PLM to a strong prompt-based model for an end task by exploring knowledge from its raw input data.

+The overall procedure is shown in the above figure.

+### Adaptively Retrieve Data for Continual Pretraining
-As shown in the above figure, First, we use the Roberta-large to give labels on those samples using prompt as shown in the paper.
+- First, we use the Roberta-large to give labels on those samples using prompt as shown in the [paper]((https://aclanthology.org/2022.findings-emnlp.448/)).
 In particular, for example, given a sentence ```"I like the movie"```, we first convert all data into ```"X. In summary, the movie is <MASK>."```, i.e. ```"I like the movie.
 In summary, the movie is <MASK>,"```.
-Then we use Roberta large to label them and obtain the top-K words to have the sentences like: ```"X. In summary, the movie is good"```, ```"X. In summary, the movie is great"```, ```"X. In summary, the movie is interesting"```, etc.
+- Then we use a language model (e.g., Roberta large) to label them and obtain the top-K words to have the sentences like: ```"X. In summary, the movie is good"```, ```"X. In summary, the movie is great"```, ```"X. In summary, the movie is interesting"```, etc.
-These sentences will be then used as queries to retrieve raw data using the Elastic.
+- These sentences will be then used as queries to retrieve raw data using the Elastic.
 For elastic (https://www.elastic.co/), we index the data which is used for Roberta pretaining on sentence level.

-After having the retrieved data, we first deduplicate them, and use them for continual pretraining (https://github.com/allenai/dont-stop-pretraining).
+- After having the retrieved data, we first deduplicate them, and use them for continual pretraining (https://github.com/allenai/dont-stop-pretraining).
+- Now, we assume the model has gained more related knowledge for prompt-based learning on downstream tasks.
 For PET experiments, we use the code from https://github.com/timoschick/pet.

+This process can be framed in an iterative way.

+### Adaptive Verbalizer Augmentation

+As regular prompt- based method defines the verbalizer that maps predicted label word into task classes, such as “good” for positive and “bad” for negative.
+However, predefined verbalizer can be limited.
+To expand this verbalizer, we first infer top-|O| label words at mask token position over all inputs in test set.
+Then, we filter the predicted words and obtain a set of high frequent words C as candidates for verbalizer augmentation.
+Then, we propose a new method for exploring useful verbalizer words by using knowl- edge from a Natural Language Entailment model.

 If you find our paper interesting, please kindly cite our paper:
 ```